Sobhan Mohmand, Career Expert

 Here’s what the prospective employers will be subconsciously asking themselves when reading through the candidates’ CVs:

-What does “I play football on a regular basis”, “I enjoy solving puzzles” or “I like fixing computers” tell me about this candidate?
+What do statements such as, “I play football on a regular basis”, “I enjoy solving puzzles” or “I like fixing computers” tell me about this candidate and their suitability for the job?

-Many people do not realise that the hobbies and interests they include in their CVs can reveal a lot of information about them and their personalities.
+Many candidates do not realise that the hobbies and interests they include in their CVs can reveal a lot of information about them and their personalities.

-Below is a list of some hobbies and interests and what they tell employers about the candidate:
+Below is a list of some personal interests and activities and what they tell employers about the candidate:

 Hobby, interest or skill | What it reveals about the candidate |